saleyn/erws_example/README.md

 ## Example ##

-This example shows how to use Websockets and Erlang server.
+This example shows how to use Websockets and Erlang Web server.
+All messages exchanged between client/server are encoded in *binary* format (end-to-end) using Erlang External Term serialization.

 ### Getting ###